Click "Play" to Listed the Article

 Rats Digging Holes in Backyard

-Finding rat holes can be challenging which emphasizes the need to hire a licensed exterminator.
+Finding rat holes can be challenging which emphasizes the need to hire a licensed pest control technician.
 They appear as gaps created by crumbling mortar, cracks in a foundation, and so on.
 Rats prefer to access their nests through quiet areas which explains why you rarely find a rat hole in a doorway

 If not for the strict pesticide regulations in Ontario, for instance, lots of homeowners may resort to the use of strong chemicals in their bid to get rid of these pests.
 While you may find over the counter products in Toronto they contain smaller concentrations of active ingredients.